Watch Margaret Williamson telling her story about how living at Andrew Nisbet Place has given her more independence.

-Andrew Nisbet Place is the second affordable housing development to have been completed as part of East Ayrshire Council and CCG’s strategic partnership that will see over 400 homes constructed across the region over the next 3 years.
+Andrew Nisbet Place is the second affordable housing development to have been completed as part of East Ayrshire Council and CCG’s strategic partnership that will see up to 300 homes constructed across the region over the next 3 years.

 The Council has an innovative Future Homes Project Board that draws its membership from internal Council Services as well as external partners such as the Ayrshire Roads Alliance, the Health and Social Care Partnership, and CCG’s own Developments team.
 Through our membership of the Board, CCG works collaboratively with the Council at a strategic level to take ownership of the process to deliver homes for East Ayrshire’s residents that are future-proofed and fit for purpose with a focus on accessibility and specification.